cartwatson/Nexus/docs/USAGE.md

 ### Connect to PG Admin

-PG Admin runs on port 5001.
-To access, navigate to `localhost:5001` in a web browser.
-The username and password are set in `docker-compose.yml` based on the environment variables.
+PG Admin runs on the port defined in `.env`.
+To access, navigate to `localhost:<port>` in a web browser.
+The username and password are set in `docker-compose.yml` based on the variables in `.env`.

-- The defaults are:
-    - Username: takehome@takehome.com
-    - Password: takehome

 ### Create Server